Sleep Apnea Oral Appliances & Dental Devices

 These custom sleep apnea mouthpieces, often called by the general public, ‘sleep apnea mouth guards’, are often most effective in sleep apnea patients who have mild or moderate sleep apnea.

-Sleep physicians often recommend a sleep study before a snoring mouthpiece is recommended (to determine the diagnosis), and after the oral appliance is used (to determine if it is effective).
+Sleep physicians often recommend a Sleep Apnea Test before a snoring mouthpiece is recommended (to determine the diagnosis), and after the oral appliance is used (to determine if it is effective).

 Benefits of Oral Appliance Therapy for Sleep Apnea